-- 3 whole walnuts provide 3g of protein
+- Nuts - 6 almonds provide 3g of protein and 3 whole walnuts provide 3g of protein

 Vitamin B12 is essential for the formation of blood cells, neurological function as well as myelination and maintenance of the nervous system.
 Usually, the body has enough vitamin B12 stored to last 30 years, however, this can deplete relatively quickly if the intake is low or non-existent.